mikenewbuild/mikefallows/uses/index.md

 ### Git

-Most of my project's code is hosted on [Github](https://github.com/) and I use the [Github Desktop](https://desktop.github.com/) app for most tasks as it's still much quicker and less error prone for me to switch between projects and make commits than on the command line.
+Most of my project's code is hosted on [GitHub](https://github.com/) and I use the [GitHub Desktop](https://desktop.github.com/) app for most tasks as it's still much quicker and less error prone for me to switch between projects and make commits than on the command line.

 ### Adobe